-Phelps Community Memorial Library ONLINE BANKING POLICY
+Phelps Library ONLINE BANKING POLICY

-Specific banking information has been removed for the safety and security of Library assets.

-The Phelos Community Memorial Library has entered into a written agreement with The Phelps Community Memorial Library has entered into a written agreement with for online banking services.
+The Phelps Library has entered into a written agreement with Community Bank, N.A. for online banking services.
 Unique ID's and passwords are individually secured.
-Online banking will only take place on the employee's PCML computer.
+Online banking will only take place on the Bookkeeper's dedicated computer at the Phelps Library.

 The Library Director serves as the administrator on both accounts.
-The Bookkeeper is a sub- user on both accounts.
+The Bookkeeper is a sub-user on both accounts.
 Each employee with online access reviews accounts on a weekly basis for unusual activity.

-All deposit accounts are held at Internal account transfers, stopping payment on a check, and printing/viewing statements are authorized activities.
-Wire transfers and electronic payments to vendors are not allowed, except debits in the following instances: is authorized to debit from Payroll Checking the amount of bi-weekly payroll, payroll taxes, and the payroll service fee per the submitted payroll file.
-NYS Sales Tax is authorized to debit from General Checking the annual sales tax due per the annual filing.
-The VISA credit card is viewable on the site.
+All deposit accounts are held at Community Bank, N.A.
+Internal account transfers, stopping payment on a check, and printing/viewing statements are authorized activities.
+Wire transfers and electronic payments to vendors are not allowed, except debits in the following instances:

+- Allied Financial is authorized to debit from Payroll Checking the amount of bi-weekly payroll, payroll taxes, and the payroll service fee per the submitted payroll file. - NYS Sales Tax is authorized to debit from General Checking the annual sales tax due per the annual filing. - On-Line Bill Pay, through the Community Bank, N.A. website, to Vendors preapproved by the Board

+The VISA credit card is viewable on the Community Bank, N.A. site.
 The administrator may add/remove cardholders, and change cardholder limits.

-Board Adopted 15FEB16
+Board Adopted APRI7

-PHELPS COMMUNITY MEMORIAL LIBRARY FINANCIAL POLICIES RECORDS & ASSETS
+PHELPS LIBRARY FINANCIAL POLICIES RECORDS & ASSETS

-Phelps Community Memorial Library FIXED ASSETS CAPITALIZATION POLICY
+Phelps Library FIXED ASSETS CAPITALIZATION POLICY